 She founded the Congregation of the Missionaries of Charity to cover “the poorest of the poor”, guided by an unwavering vocation to be a missionary.
 Until then, in the 1950s, Mother Teresa had travelled to India and studied to be a teacher.
 She spent twenty years teaching at St. Mary’s High School in Calcutta.
 She also studied nursing and opened her first childcare centers.
 In 1965 the Vatican recognized the congregation, which welcomed people of all faiths, as long as they were in need.

-In 1979 she received the Nobel Peace Prize, respected by institutions, governments and individuals from around the world both for her moral work and for being an inspiration.
+In 1979 Mother Teresa of Calcuta received the Nobel Peace Prize, respected by institutions, governments and individuals from around the world both for her moral work and for being an inspiration.
 The Vatican representative appointed her as a mediator in conflicts as the Lebanon’s or in international meetings of the United Nations.

 The “Saint of the Sewers”, as she was known, was beatified after her death in a public ceremony.

 Mother Teresa believed in action and love of neighbour:

 Love until it hurts.
 If it hurts is a good sign.